Marie Olofsdotter

 Fairy Tales

 Explore the timeless territory of magic and write a myth-inspired fairy tale.
 Students record the hair-raising adventures of a main character, who sets out on a magical journey to save a troubled world, and along the way, encounters menacing villains and mystical beings.
 Students invent their own settings, characters, and plot.
+This program has been great for grades 4 and up.
+As an option, Swedish myth, folk beliefs, and mythical figures could be introduced for a culturally specific experience.

 Roots: An Exploration of Ancestry